 Hurricane Sandy directly cost Spirit Airlines about $3 million in lost revenue because of flight cancellations, but the low-cost carrier estimates the natural disaster will cost it an additional $30-$35 million because New York and Atlantic City-area customers are focused on recovering from the damage instead of traveling.
 That is a sizable hit for an airline that reported about $342 million in operating revenue for the third quarter.
 Spirit’s business model is built on stimulating ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Sandy's Indirect Impact May Cost Spirit About 10% Of Revenue".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Sandy's Indirect Impact May Cost Spirit About 10% Of Revenue".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.